Academic Honesty Policy

-- (normally within 5 days of receipt of form from faculty/library staff).
+(normally within 5 business days of receipt of form from faculty member)

 - Review student history before meeting.

-- Meet with student and review form (normally within 5 days after meeting with faculty/library staff).
+- Meet with student and review form (normally within 5 business days after meeting with faculty member).

 - Student gives their account.

 - Student states whether or not he/she takes responsibility for incident.

-- Assistant Dean determines student responsibility (Finding must normally be rendered within 5 days of meeting with student).
+- Assistant or Associate Dean determines student responsibility (finding must normally be rendered within 5 business days of meeting with student).

 - Assistant Dean explains the appeal process and future consequences of violating policy.